Filmmaker / Screenwriter / Film and Television Scholar / Actress

-As a practicing artist, Christina has written, directed, produced, starred in and edited various industrials, public service announcements, commercials, event trailers, video installations, narrative films, and documentaries.
+As a practicing artist, Christina has written, directed, produced, starred in, and edited various industrials, public service announcements, commercials, event trailers, video installations, narrative films, and documentaries.

 Christina’s current research explores issues of gender, identity, and girl power in contemporary “tween” television.
 She has been interviewed by Bustle and Voices of America.

 She has published in Girlhood Studies, In Media Res, the Alberta Journal of Educational Research, the Routledge Encyclopedia of Modernism, Studies in the Humanities, and the Historical Journal of Film, Radio and Television.